arcmags/minecraftd/README.md

 sending commands directly to the server's stdin.

 Minecraftd can be run by any user that has write access to the minecraft server directory.
-If your server is visible to the internet, you probably shouldn't run minecraftd as your normal user account.
-The systemd unit is configured to run as user *minecraft*.
+The systemd unit is configured to run minecraftd as user *minecraft*.

 ## Installation